bytedeco/javacv/README.txt

 ==Changes==
+ * Upgraded support to OpenCV 2.4.3rc (issue #233)
+ * When allocating an empty `IplImage`, `CvMat`, `CvBGCodeBookModel`, etc. its memory content now gets zeroed out, giving OpenCV a better chance of displaying an error message instead of crashing
  * Upgraded supported FFmpeg API to the 1.0 release branch
  * Appended to `StringVector` and `MatVector` new convenient bulk constructors and `put()` methods taking arrays of `String`, `IplImage`, `CvMat`, etc.
  * Included new `Blobs` module from David Grossman and the corresponding `BlobDemo` sample